theshoeshiner/JStruct/README.md

 The Struct class contains static methods for constructing a reuseable Struct object from a format string

 ## USAGE:
-To use this, either add the maven dependency:
+To use this, add the maven dependency:

 ```
 	<dependency>